klavinslab/protocols_aquarium_1_0/materials_prep/media/Yeast/make_SDO_or_SC_media.md

 1. Label the 1000 mL bottle with "SC Media", the date, and an ID number
 2. Weight out nitrogen base, DO media, dextrose, and adenine sulfate and add to 1000 mL bottle
-3. Add amino acid solutions (Leu/His/Trp/Ura) to bottle
+3. Add amino acid solutions (Leu/His/Trp/Ura) to bottle (based on dropout type)
 4. Add 500 mL dIH2O to bottle, close cap tightly and shake to mix
 5. Add water to 800 mL mark on bottle, shake again to mix
 6. Place cap on bottle loosely